inflectrix/World-Decay/README.md

 ## Config
 - radius - The distance around the player that the blocks change
 - decaydelay - The time, in ticks, between block changed
-- protectspecblocks - Protects special blocks such as furnaces, beds, etc.
+- protectspecblocks - Protects special blocks such as furnaces, beds, etc. The options are true and false